-Once you install WordPress, it will come with default theme which is also known as fallback theme.
+Once you install WordPress, it will come with the default theme which is also known as a fallback theme.
 Just in case something goes wrong with your theme of choice, default theme will be loaded – it will fall back and act as an understudy.
-Default theme in WordPress is currently Twenty Fifteen.
+The default theme in WordPress is currently Twenty Fifteen.

 A computer programmer who is creating software which can be used by anyone.
 In WordPress, Developer is a programmer who writes PHP code to create plugins, themes or creates anything to make the WordPress installation better.

 Domain Name System maps domain names to IP address.
 Once you enter a website name in your browser, this URL will be scanned by browser in order to extract domain name.
 Then, DNS will help in finding the IP address for that domain name and continue with connecting to your desired location.